 Devices on the Network

-IRT activates all data jacks, and requires that there be a one-to-one mapping between a port and a single computer or printer.
-It is against IRT policy for a user or IT support person to connect a network connectivity device (hub, switch, router or wireless access point) to "share" a single jack among multiple computers.
+TDS requires that there be a one-to-one mapping between a port and a single computer or printer.
+It is against TDS policy for a user or IT support person to connect a network connectivity device (hub, switch, router or wireless access point) to "share" a single jack among multiple computers*.
+The exception to this is when an outside network supporting a vendor or other third-party is approved.
+This may be an installation of DSL by AT&T or Comcast which is supported by the third-party though uses Stanford in-building wiring.
+Third-parties are not allowed to configure or alter the Stanford network installed by UIT.

 No local DHCP servers: